Zelda: Video Analytics using Vision-Language Models: Evaluation

 \subsection{Ablating \sn}

 We now show how each of \sn's different components contribute to producing relevant and semantically diverse \topk results.
-We show three different ablated versions of \sn: (1) \blrel: ranked based on cosine similarity of prompt, (2) \texttt{+Label Set}: prompting with the LVIS label set and data quality descriptors (\dcleaners), and (3) \texttt{+Diversity Rank}: ranking results after removing frames that are visually similar.
+We show three different ablated versions of \sn: (1) \blrel: ranked based on cosine similarity of prompt, (2) \texttt{+Prompting}: prompting with LM-generated synonyms, the LVIS label set, and data quality descriptors (\dcleaners), and (3) \texttt{+Diversity Rank}: ranking results after removing frames that are visually similar.
 We focus on top-20 results for all five datasets.

 Figure~\ref{fig:ablation-all} shows the MAP and APS for the ablated results for each of the five datasets, respectively.
-Adding the LVIS label set and data quality prompts (\texttt{+Label Set}) improves MAP by 1.04$\times$ on average.
-Label sets also slightly improves APS by 1.03$\times$.
+Adding the LM-generated synonyms, the LVIS label set, and data quality prompts (\texttt{+Prompting}) improves MAP by 1.04$\times$ on average.
+This also slightly improves APS by 1.03$\times$.
 As described in \msec{sys-cand-gen}, \sn uses label sets and softmaxes the output to \q{discriminate} between nearby objects in the embedding space.
 For example, animals can typically be confused with each other in the CCT dataset.
 Two nearby animals to raccoon in the LVIS label set are cat and squirrel, which serve as discriminators.
 This improves the AP$@$20 for raccoon from 0.84 to 0.94.
-By ranking results after removing frames that are similar to each other (\texttt{+Diversity Rank}), \sn's MAP slightly decreases compared to \texttt{+Label Set}.
-However, \sn's APS is 1.15$\times$ better than \texttt{+Label Set}.
+By ranking results after removing frames that are similar to each other (\texttt{+Diversity Rank}), \sn's MAP slightly decreases compared to \texttt{+Prompting}.
+However, \sn's APS is 1.15$\times$ better than \texttt{+Prompting}.

+Table~\ref{tab:synonym} shows the average precision for top-10 results in the News dataset for 4 different queries.
+Adding LM-generated synonyms (\texttt{+Prompting}) to the set of prompts improves precision by 1.18$\times$ on average.
+Some of these queries are general categories (\eg \q{water sport}) and the language model generates prompts that are more specific and descriptive (\eg \q{surfing}) which improves precision by up to 1.25$\times$.